 Petunias are very popular houseplants that many people like to take care of.
-If you have recently started caring for petunias, then you might still be getting used to what you have to do.
+If you’ve recently started caring for some, you might still be getting used to what you have to do.

-One potential problem that can pop up when you’re caring for petunias is watering them too much.
+One potential problem that can pop up is watering them too much.
 When you overwater your petunias, it’s going to present a number of different issues.

 How can you tell if you have overwatered your petunias, though?
-Read on to explore information about watering petunias, how to look for signs that the petunias have been overwatered, and what you can do to turn things around.
+Read on to explore information about watering these plants, how to look for signs that they’ve been overwatered, and what you can do to turn things around.

 1 – Petunias Look Wilted Despite Soil Being Wet